b1zantine/thirukkural-dataset/README.md

 This file contains all the chapter names, a total of 133.

 ### Note
-If you wish to get a more rich content about thirukkural in a structured format, checkout this [repo](https://github.com/tk120404/thirukkural)
+If you wish to get thirukkural in a structured format (json) with rich content, checkout this [repo](https://github.com/tk120404/thirukkural)